 DESIGNING A NEW APP

-My customer, Herbalife's top seller in Europe, contracted me to design the new native APP based on a website's APP where its customers can follow their diet-plans, manage their results, follow up their progress, and have some tools to help them to achieve their goals.
+The Herbalife´s top seller in Europe, hired me to design the new native APP based on a website's APP where its customers can follow their diet-plans, manage their results, follow up their progress, and have some tools to help them to achieve their goals.

 Build a clean and straightforward App with a high-quality user experience making it easier for the users to upload their nutritional studies, understand their results and progress, and allowing them to find the relevant information as faster as possible.
 The goal of this app was to replace the current website app, increasing the rate of use of the system.